The Waste and Resource Reporting Portal

 Data supplied electronically will be protected from unauthorised access.
 Users will need a username and password to access the system and to be authorised to view, edit and certify data.

-Data supplied electronically to the NSW Environment Protection Authority (EPA) will be accessible only to the user providing the data and relevant EPA officers.
-The system will keep an audit trail of all users accessing and editing reports.
+Data supplied electronically to the EPA will be accessible only to the user providing the data and relevant EPA officers.
+The system will keep an audit trail of all users editing reports.
 There will be no opportunity for users to view reports or data provided by other users.

 However, data collected in monthly returns will be aggregated and trends reported publicly in EPA annual reports, State of the Environment reports and other relevant waste publications.
 The online system allows this to occur quickly and gives users fast and ready access to the information.

-See the EPA commitment to privacy and security.
+See the EPA's commitment to privacy and security.

 Obtaining or changing your user name and password